celo-org/celo-monorepo/packages/dappkit/README.md

 ## Signing Transactions

-Let's go from read-only to submitting transactions.
-To alter state on the blockchain, make a transaction object with your smart contract or any of the Celo Core Contracts in contractkit.
-All that is left to do is to pass the transaction object to dappkit.
+Let's go from accessing account information to submitting transactions.
+To alter state on the blockchain, make a transaction object with your smart contract or any of the Celo Core Contracts in ContractKit.
+All that is left to do is to pass the transaction object to DAppKit.

 ([expo base template commit](https://github.com/celo-org/dappkit-base/commit/cf35c82d7650e7b6bc7208ece32440d3a32d9cc5))